 - Analysis & Design of Research Studies

-Students take a total of five modules, one from each timetable slot (Slot 1, Slot 2 etc.).
-There are other modules that can be taken only after consultation with the Programme Director.
+Students take a total of five study modules, one from each timetable slot (C1, C2, D1, D2, E).
+The list below shows recommended modules.
+There are other optional modules which may be taken only after consultation with the Programme Director.

 - Clinical Virology